-The Swiss watchmaker Chopard has extended its last year’s Happy Sport Mark II collection with new All Black model, which is now available in two versions: one with a fixed bezel set with almost four dozens of beautifully cut diamonds, and the other featuring a sportier design with a rather standard unidirectional rotating bezel with a diving time scale.
-Both feature matte black PVD finish that makes a perfect background for the moving diamonds on their dials.
+Chopard has extended its last year’s Happy Sport Mark II collection with new All Black model.
+The device is now available in two versions: one with a fixed bezel set with almost four dozens of beautifully cut diamonds, and the other featuring a sportier design with a rather standard unidirectional rotating bezel with a diving time scale.
+Both feature a matte black PVD finish that makes a perfect background for the moving diamonds on their dials.

-Both watches feature monochrome, minimalist design and have their carbon-treated scratch-resistant steel cases accented with gray indexes on the dial, and are almost sparkling with their sets of diamonds moving behind the sapphire crystal.
+Both versions feature a monochrome, minimalist design and have their carbon-treated scratch-resistant steel cases accented with gray indexes on the dial, and are almost sparkling with their sets of diamonds moving behind the sapphire crystal.

-Another issue that must be taken into account before buying this beautiful, but somewhat controversial timekeeper is the movement that powers it.
+Another issue that you should take into account before buying this beautiful, but somewhat controversial timekeeper is the movement that powers it.

-Like most ladies watches, the Chopard Happy Sport Mark II Chrono All Black features a quartz movement with date and chronograph functions.
+Like many watches designed for ladies, the Happy Sport Mark II Chrono All Black features a simple quartz caliber with the date and chronograph functions.

-I am sure that all movements a Swiss made and undergo thorough internal quality control before casing, but the trouble here is that the watch is offered at an almost mind-blowing price of just below $9000 U.S. dollars, which makes the choice of the movement look like a kind of mockery.
+Of course, the movements are Swiss-made and undergo thorough internal quality control before casing, but the trouble here is that the watch is offered at an almost mind-blowing price of just below $9000 U.S. dollars, which makes the choice of the movement look like a kind of mockery.

-Seriously, who can offer a watch, which is powered by a quartz movement that, however accurate and reliable, costs like 50 dollars at best?
+Seriously, a $9k watch with a quartz movement that, however accurate and reliable, costs like 50 dollars at best?

-Wearing such a hefty price tag, the Happy Sport Mk II Chrono All Black must be offered minimum with ETA Valjoux 7750 automatic movement.
-At least, using the legendary industry work-horse, the Swiss watchmaker would show us some degree of respect!
+Wearing such a hefty price tag, the collection should feature at least an ETA Valjoux 7750.
+At least, using the legendary industry work-horse, Chopard could show us some degree of respect!

-Although its indexes are painted in a darker shade of gray, the watch is more or less legible both in normal lighting and in darkness since its minute and hour hands are white-colored with additional luminous coating so you can always guess what time is now.
+Although its indexes sport a darker shade of gray, the dial is legible enough both in normal lighting and in darkness since the minute and hour hands are white-colored with an additional luminous coating so you can always guess what time is now.
 The only problem here is the tiny date window.

-Chopard Happy Sport Mark II Chrono All Black ladies watch specification:
+Chopard Happy Sport Mark II Chrono All Black specification

 Price range: $9000 (MSRP)